 Victim Rights Program Director

-William (Bill) Dailey is the new Victim Services Training Unit Director for the Prosecuting Attorneys Association of Michigan.
-He has recently joined PAAM following over twenty-one years of service as an Assistant Prosecutor in Macomb County.
+William (Bill) Dailey is the Victim Services Training Unit Director for the Prosecuting Attorneys Association of Michigan.
+He joined PAAM following over twenty-one years of service as an Assistant Prosecutor in Macomb County.
 During his years as an Assistant Prosecutor, he was assigned as a Circuit Court second chair and first chair docket prosecutor, Juvenile Court prosecutor, Domestic Violence prosecutor, Community Prosecution, Drug Unit and Chief of the Drug Unit, and Chief of the District Court Unit.